jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.05.12.md

 # GUI
   - Prototype model runner complete - [Milestone 6](https://github.com/gregorbj/VisionEval/milestone/6), check out the develop branch to review
   - Make sure to update your list of installed packages as well
+  - The GUI is a little laggy, could use some performance improvements
   - Will start on Scenario Viewer/Visualizer integration next

 # Framework